What kind of language might be considered to be PDA friendly?

-I have found it really helpful to notice which phrases are more easily accepted by William and to keep these in mind for future discussions.
-Equally, we pay attention to the phrases that elicit a stress response and making sure that we avoid these again.
+I have found it really helpful to notice which phrases land more easily for our son, as well as to pay attention to the phrases that elicit a stress response, so that we can make sure we avoid the latter.

-At the most basic level, we noticed very early on that using the word NO elicited a very strong response in William and that this word needed to be avoided at all costs.
-No child likes to be told No, but for the PDA child the word NO is not just difficult, it is incredibly threatening.
+At the most basic level, we noticed very early on that using the word NO elicited a very strong response in our son and that this word needed to be avoided at all costs.
+No child likes to be told No, but for some children the word NO is not just difficult, it is incredibly threatening.

 Some exemplars of PDA friendly phrases, that may help spark further ideas and reflections on this topic include:

 - Sharing our thoughts out loud, such as: